maurynickelson/windows-11-stig-remediation-labs/WN11-00-000065/README.md

 Ensure unused local accounts are disabled or removed after 35 days of inactivity.

-This control reduces exposure from dormant accounts that may be leveraged for:
+This control reduces exposure from dormant accounts that could be leveraged for:

 - Unauthorized access
 - Privilege escalation
 - Lateral movement
-- Persistence mechanisms
+- Persistence

 ---

 ## Security Risk

-Inactive local accounts increase attack surface by providing unused credentials that may:
+Inactive accounts increase attack surface because they:

-- Be targeted by brute force attacks
-- Be reused by unauthorized individuals
-- Remain unnoticed during security monitoring

-This control enforces:

-- Least privilege
+- May retain valid credentials
+- Are less likely to be monitored
+- Can bypass normal operational oversight
+- Provide footholds for internal threat actors

-- Proper Identity & Access Management (IAM)
+This control enforces proper Identity & Access Management (IAM) and supports least privilege principles.
-- Account lifecycle governance

 ---

-# Phase 1 — Detection (Baseline Scan)
+# Phase 1 — Detection

-Initial Tenable vulnerability scan identified the system as **Non-Compliant**.

-### Evidence of Non-Compliance

-Scan detected enabled local account(s) with no logon activity in over 35 days.
+Initial Tenable STIG audit identified the system as **Non-Compliant** due to enabled local accounts with no logon activity in over 35 days.

 Identified account: